-In line with their global plan to completely shifting to petrol offerings, Volvo brought in the XC40 T4 last month.
-We drive it to find out if it is as impressive as the diesel counterpart
+Following its plan to completely shift to petrol engines, Volvo brings in the XC40 T4.
+We drive it to find out if it’s as impressive as its oil burning counterpart.

 - Volvo XC40 T4